TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 .. function:: st2list(st, line_info=False, col_info=False)

-   This function accepts an ST object from the caller in *st* and returns a Python list representing the equivalent parse tree.
+   This function accepts an ST object kutoka the caller in *st* and returns a Python list representing the equivalent parse tree.
 The resulting list representation can be used for inspection or the creation of a new parse tree in list form.
 This function does not fail so long as memory is available to build